Anxiety (Inside Out): Video games

 On June 13, 2024, the day before Inside Out 2s release, kart-racing game Disney Speedstorm began its eighth season, Journey of Emotions, which is based on Inside Out, where Anxiety is an unlockable character.

-In December 2024, Anxiety was included in the video game Disney Magic Kingdoms as a playable character to unlock for a limited time.
+In December 2024, she was included in the video game Disney Magic Kingdoms as a playable character to unlock for a limited time.

 Reception

-Anxiety has been very well received by specialized critics.
+Anxiety has been very well-received by specialized critics.
 Meg Walter of Deseret said that the film helped her understand her own anxiety.
-Noah Berlatsky, in a CNN article, said that "I appreciate the way that “Inside Out 2” gives its anxious antagonist a heart and some positive characteristics amidst its frantic quivering" Alana James of The Conversation found Anxiety to be a positive emotion as it "masters the situation and comes across as forward-looking and helps Riley avoid negative consequences."
+Noah Berlatsky, in a CNN article, said that "I appreciate the way that "Inside Out 2" gives its anxious antagonist a heart and some positive characteristics amidst its frantic quivering" Alana James of The Conversation found Anxiety to be a positive emotion as it "masters the situation and comes across as forward-looking and helps Riley avoid negative consequences."
 She concluded that "it can be helpful, as long as it doesn't become overwhelming."
 Candice McMillan of Seattle Refined said, "Anxiety is perfectly imperfect, a beautiful mix of overconfidence and constant mental upheaval.
 It's nice to finally have a name for the feelings that previous generations were forced to 'cope' with," while Bj Colangelo of /Film considered it an important emotion for his life since it helped him in his youth and also said that "Sometimes Anxiety gets a little carried away, but it's not malicious: it's our brain trying to help.
 Just as Riley's bad memories, previously relegated to the background, flooded the mind, mine did too. [...]
 And it doesn't matter.
 I didn't need to think, I needed to feel."